 The Community Health Division has legal responsibility for the investigation of infectious diseases in the district.
 It also provides a wide array of preventive health programs aimed at increasing the span of healthy life for all our residents.
 Activities take place at convenient community locations and involve partnerships with local health and human service agencies, municipal departments, and physicians.

-The Emergency Preparedness Division supports the health and safety of residents in the district.
+Public health preparedness efforts support the health and safety of residents in the district.
 The NVHD maintains All-Hazards Public Health Emergency Response Plans to ensure optimal response to various man-made and natural disasters.
 Emergency plans are updated annually and outline preparation, response, and recovery efforts specific to plans such as pandemic influenza, small pox, bioterrorism and other emergencies that impact the public’s health.
 Emergency preparedness initiatives are based on state and federal standards to support optimal response efforts.
 The Medical Reserve Corps is a volunteer unit comprised of individuals with both medical and non-medical backgrounds who support preparedness and response activities within the NVHD jurisdiction.
 Visit www.nvmrc.com for more information.

 The Administration Division focuses on operational functions that support the public health professionals as they carry out their responsibilities.
 Human resources, accounting, purchasing, and facilities management are some of the functions provided by the Administrative Division.
 Administration also coordinates planning, data management, reporting, communication, public health preparedness, and other across-district activities.

 To find additional services for residents of Connecticut, click here for 211